 The presence of sinking fund payments, amortization schedules, expected prepayments, and adjustable interest rates complicate the determination of the number of calendar years to expected maturity.
 The expected maturity date is:

 For fixed income instruments with fixed contractual repayment dates and amounts (including bonds, redeemable preferred stock, callable or convertible bonds and preferred(s), the expected maturity is defined as the contractual retirement date which produces the lowest amortization value for annual statement purposes (lowest internal rate of return or “yield to worst”).
 Potential retirement dates include all possible call dates, and the contractual maturity date.
 However, where a convertible bond or convertible preferred stock is sold while its conversion value exceeds its book/adjusted carrying value and the gain is included in IMR, the expected maturity date is defined as the next conversion date.
 Conversion value is defined to mean the number of shares of common stock available currently or at next conversion date, multiplied by the stock’s current market price.
 When the instrument’s contractual terms include scheduled sinking fund payments of fixed amounts, an additional calculation of yield to average life should be included in the analysis where average life is defined as the date at which the instrument is 50% repaid.
 For puttable instruments, where the exercise option rests with the investor, expected maturity is the put or maturity date that produces the highest internal rate of return.
 For SVO Identified Funds designated for systematic value, the expected maturity is the weighted-average life of the underlying bonds.
-For perpetual instruments, the expected maturity is 30 years from the current date.
+For perpetual instruments, the expected maturity is 10years from the current date.

 The guidance in SSAP No. 26—Bonds shall be followed in determining any capital gain or loss for called or tendered bonds.
 Under the yield-to-worst concept, bonds shall be amortized to the call or maturity date that produces the lowest value.
 In the event a bond has not been amortized to the lowest value prior to the call, the entire difference between the consideration received and the BACV shall be reported to investment income.
 As such, in such situations there shall be no capital gain or loss to allocated to the IMR.
 Similarly, there should be no amortization of any interest-related gain (loss) arising if a convertible bond or redeemable preferred stock is disposed of after the expected maturity date.